Collision vs. Comprehensive: What Coverage Do I Need?

-Collision coverage is designed to insure your vehicle against damage done to your car when a collision occurs.
+In the event your vehicle overturns or collides with another object or vehicle: this is where collision coverage comes in.
+Collision coverage insures your vehicle against damage done to your car when a collision occurs.
 Depending on the details of your policy, a non-owned rental vehicle may also be covered.
-In the event your car overturns or collides with another object or another vehicle: this is where collision coverage comes in.

 - The family’s injuries: This is covered by your insurance policy’s bodily injury liability coverage, up to your coverage’s limits.
 Any costs after your maximum limits are met will fall under your financial responsibility.

 - The other car’s damage: The other vehicle is covered by your property damage liability, up to your policy’s limits.
 In this case, you’re also financially responsible for expenses after your coverage limits are met.

 - Your car’s damage: After you meet your collision deductible, the insurance company will cover your damages in full.
 If your vehicle is totaled, your insurance company will pay the vehicle’s value minus the deductible.

 In short, liability coverage pays for the people hurt and the damage you do to others’ vehicles and property in accidents in which you are at fault.

 Collision coverage for your car helps you pay for costly repairs or bodywork if you are involved in an accident and another driver is not at fault.